Jacksonbird8237/Jacksonbird8237/README.md

 ### About me:
 Hi I'm my name is Jason ( A.K.A.
 Jacksonbird8237 )
-I  am going to TechElevator online bootcamp so I can then pursue a career in coding.
+I  completed TechElevator an online bootcamp so I can then pursue a career in coding.

 I am currently working on TheMessengerItemTracker which is a item tracker for the game 'The Messenger' currently made in html, css, and js.